Call Today! Free Immediate Response (818) 781-1570

 California Pitchess Motion for Police Misconduct

-A Pitchess motion is designed to find impeachment material to challenge a police officer's credibility based on their prior misconduct.
+A Pitchess motion is designed to uncover impeachment material challenging a police officer's credibility based on prior misconduct.

 Our Los Angeles criminal defense law firm often hears from our clients who describe how a police officer unlawfully stopped them based on their appearance.
 They often feel racially profiled as the police officer incorrectly believed they were a gang banger, or just because they were driving through a bad neighborhood on the way home.

 In some cases, our clients claim they were falsely accused and wrongfully arrested.
-It's typically difficult to prove the police officer is a “bad cop,” but defendant's can ask the judge to produce the officer's personnel file.
+It's typically difficult to prove that a police officer is a “bad cop,” but defendants can request that the judge produce the officer's personnel file.
+However, these types of complaints are not available to the general public.
+A court order is required to obtain information about prior misconduct by a police officer.

 This could allow a defendant to find out if the police officer has a history of excessive force, racial profiling, falsifying information, unlawful police stops, planting evidence, among any other issues of misconduct.
-All law enforcements officers are public servants paid by tax money.
+All law enforcement officers are public servants who are paid with tax money.
 This means they can be a target for complaints from citizens for any misconduct.

 An example in Los Angeles County includes situations where someone was arrested for drug possession for sale after an undercover police officer claims he sold them to the defendant.
 However, the defendant claims he was not in possession of drugs and certainly did not purchase any from the police officer.

-This affidavit would describe that information in the police officer's personnel file might show they have a history of lying and filing false police reports that could be useful to their defense.
+We have seen cases where the revelation of a police officer's history of misconduct has led to the dismissal of charges or a significant reduction in penalties.
+This affidavit would describe how information in the police officer's personnel file might indicate a history of lying and filing false police reports, which could be useful to their defense.

 The judge would then decide if the affidavit is sufficient to show “good cause” for disclosing the officer's record.
 If you have been arrested and believe you are a victim of police misconduct, you may have good cause for a Pitchess motion.

-Contact the Los Angeles criminal defense lawyers at Eisner Gorin LLP.
-Our attorneys will need to thoroughly review your situation in order determine your legal options and potential pretrial motions.
+Rest assured, our Los Angeles criminal defense lawyers at Eisner Gorin LLP will meticulously review your situation to determine your legal options and potential pretrial motions.
 Now that we have covered a general overview of a California Pitchess motion, let's take a closer look at the legal language below.

-Our Los Angeles criminal defense attorneys will typically file a Pitchess motion as part of the pretrial process when we have reason to believe our client was the victim of misconduct by the police.
+Our Los Angeles criminal defense attorneys typically file a Pitchess motion as part of the pretrial process when we have reason to believe that our client was the victim of police misconduct.

 A “Pitchess Motion” was named after the California landmark case Pitchess v.
 Superior Court (1974) 11 Cal.3d 531, where the California Supreme Court made such disclosures permissible.

-For example, if we make allegations the officer falsified probable cause to search your vehicle, then any similar complaints from other citizens would be relevant to our probable cause misconduct claim.
-See related: Arrested by Dishonest Cop?
+For example, if we make allegations that the officer falsified probable cause to search your vehicle, then any similar complaints from other citizens would be relevant to our probable cause misconduct claim.

-There are a wide range of allegations our Los Angeles criminal defense attorneys will use in order to determine the basis of a Pitchess motion.
+Our Los Angeles criminal defense attorneys will consider a wide range of allegations to determine the basis of a Pitchess motion.
 These include:

 • Evidence tampering.

-If you have a reasonable belief the police officers that were involved in your arrest have engaged in any type of misconduct above, and the misconduct had a direct impact on your criminal charges, a Pitchess motion could potentially reveal proof the police officers have a track record of this type of behavior.
+If you have a reasonable belief that the police officers who were involved in your arrest have engaged in any type of misconduct above, and the misconduct had a direct impact on your criminal charges, a Pitchess motion could potentially reveal proof that the police officers have a track record of this type of behavior.
+This knowledge will prepare you for the legal battle ahead, armed with the information you need to defend your rights.

 How to File a Pitchess Motion